CoreVar/CoreMQ-Docs/roles.md

 3. Set the order to a number representing the order to apply the policy, lowest-to-highest.
 4. Add any number of topics to the rule.
 MQTT wildcards (+ and #) can be used.
 A catch-all topic would be `#`
 5. Click OK.

+## Conclusion

+Role-based access control (RBAC) enables users and policies to be managed at scale.